Central High School (Philadelphia): History

+19th century

-Central High School of Philadelphia was founded in 1836 as "the crowning glory" of Philadelphia's public school system, "the worthy apex to a noble pyramid", and the first "high" school in the state.
+Central High School of Philadelphia was founded in 1836 as "the crowning glory" of Philadelphia's public school system, "the worthy apex to a noble pyramid," and the first "high" school in the state.
 Because city voters only reluctantly had been convinced of the need for a high school, the curriculum was carefully and publicly geared to the needs of taxpayers.
 Central's founders made an especially concerted effort to avoid educating students in the manner of private academies of the day, where classical languages and literature were of paramount importance.

-Central High School is the second oldest continuously public high school in the United States.
 The school was chartered by an Act of Assembly and approved on June 13, 1836.
 A site was purchased on the east side of Juniper Street below Market Street, and the cornerstone was laid on September 19, 1837.
 The school opened on October 21, 1838, with four professors and sixty-three students.

 In November 1839, Alexander Dallas Bache, great-grandson of Benjamin Franklin, and Professor of Natural Philosophy and Chemistry at the University of Pennsylvania, was elected the first President of Central High School.
-President Bache resigned in 1842 to return to his professorship at the University of Pennsylvania, and was succeeded by John Seely Hart, who had been a Professor of Languages at Princeton University.
+President Bache resigned in 1842 to return to his professorship at the University of Pennsylvania, and was succeeded by John Seely Hart, who had been a professor of languages at Princeton University.

-In 1845, two distinguished English members of the Society of Friends, James H. Tuke and Joseph Corosfield, spent several months in America investigating the school system of the United States.
-They devoted more than one-third of the text of their report to Central High School, which they depicted as a type of institution that had helped America and could help England.

 An Act of Assembly approved on April 9, 1849, provided that:

 "The Controllers of the Public Schools of the First School District of Pennsylvania shall have and possess power to confer academic degrees in the arts upon graduates of the Central High School, in the City of Philadelphia, and the same and like power to confer degrees, honorary and otherwise, which is now possessed by the University of Pennsylvania."
 In accordance with this Act, the Board of Controllers on September 11, 1849, authorized the conferring of appropriate degrees upon graduates of Central High.

-On June 24, 1847, the President of the United States, James K. Polk, with Vice-President George M. Dallas and Attorney General Nathan Clifford, paid a visit to the school and addressed the students.
+In September 1854, the school transferred to a new building, located at the southeast corner of Broad and Green Streets.
+In 1858, President Hart resigned and was succeeded by Nicholas Harper Maguire.

+In October 1891 a Graduate Course in Pedagogy, later called the Philadelphia School of Pedagogy, was added to Central as a teacher training program for men.
+The School of Pedagogy was disbanded in 1920 due to numbers of enrollees dwindling as a result of World War I.